ResearchForumOnline/WordpressAIchatbot/README.md

 # WordpressAIchatbot
 A comprehensive WordPress plugin for integrating customizable AI chatbots with support for multiple leading AI API providers, an editable knowledgebase, and dynamic agent identity.
+REMOVE ALL BRANDING, FULLY CUSTOMISABLE, NO CODING.

 # Agent Zero - AI Assistant WordPress Plugin